CALEBELLIOTT/fs-journal/quizzes/week02.md

 **1.** Which keywords are used to declare a variable in JavaScript?
 <!-- enter you answer in the space below -->
 ```
+let, var, and const
 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+A function is a block of code that you can call on to run later- even repeatedly if you'd like.
+A function takes parameters and when called you pass it arguments.
 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->